 How Our Program Helps

-Our specially designed education support programs operate in partnership with four major paediatric hospitals across Australia.
+Our specially designed education support programs operate in three major paediatric hospitals across Australia.

 The program caters to children and young people living with cancer who are undergoing or recovering from treatment.
 The program enables learners to maintain their education and connection with their school and school friends.
 The programs are delivered on oncology wards, out-patient clinics and through online applications.